 Three Vice Presidents collaborated to bring us a conglomeration interweaving our MyJourney based on “How to be My Sister’s Ally” and Hera Day: VP Membership Programming, Ayva; VP Diversity Equity Inclusion, Alara and VP Ritual Fraternity Appreciation, Leanne.

 We heard such positive responses from sisters for the event and the two invited speakers who contributed to the insightful evening.
-We welcomed Lauryn Feacher a fellow FSU student from the Center for Leadership and Social Change, and Amaya Watson, Rickards High School student and founder of Girl Flo.
+We welcomed Lauryn Feacher a fellow FSU student from the Center for Leadership and Social Change, and Amaya Waymon, Rickards High School student and founder of Girl Flo.

 “This is such an important topic.”
 Sophie Surowiec